landlab/landscape_metrics_course/README.md

-# landscape_metrics_course
+# landscape metrics course

-This repo contains code for a Tulane Spring 2021 graduate course, led by Nicole Gasparini.
+This repo contains code for a Tulane Spring 2023 graduate course, led by Nicole Gasparini.